Candlestick patterns are one of the oldest forms of technical and price action trading analysis.

 What are Candlestick Charts?

-A candlestick is a chart that shows a specific period of time that displays the prices opening, closing, high and low of a security.
-It is a fundamental component of technical analysis because it helps a trader understand a market movement at a glance.
-It is a very suitable technique for trading liquid financial assets such as Forex, and futures.
+A candlestick is a chart that shows a specific period of time that displays the prices opening, closing, high and low of a security, for example, a Forex pair.
+It is a fundamental component of technical analysis because it can help you understand the market’s movement at a glance.
+It is a very suitable technique for trading liquid financial assets such as Forex and futures.

 What is the Difference Between Candlestick Charts and Bars?

-Bars and candlestick charts are both used for technical anaysis to study the supply and demand of a security or commodity in a marketplace and represents the trading range of a security.
+Bars and candlestick charts are both used for technical analysis to study the supply and demand of a security or commodity in a marketplace and represent the trading range of a security.

 Bar charts have a small tick symbol on the left side to represent the opening price and a small tick on the right side to indicate the closing price.

-As for a candlestick chart, it has a body and a shadow.
+As for a candlestick chart, it has a body and shadows or what are also called wicks.
 Bodies are defined as the range between the opening and closing price.
 Shadows represent the range of the day outside of the opening and closing of the prices.

 Mastering Candlestick Charts

 Candlestick patterns are an efficient way for you to view an asset’s price chart.
-It shows you which way the price moved during a specific period of time using colors, as well as how far the price moved on that period.
+It shows how the price moved during a specific period of time using colors and how far the price moved during that period.